Sdcrouse/Sdcrouse.github.io/_posts/2020-12-21-i_interrupt_this_series_of_blog_posts.markdown

 2. [Learn JavaScript by Building 7 Games - Full Course, by freeCodeCamp.org](https://www.youtube.com/watch?v=lhNdUVh3qCc)

 ## 8. Find out what technologies your favorite companies use, and learn how to use them.
 Make a list and Google some companies that interest you.
 You'd be surprised at how many are hiring software engineers, web developers, etc. (in a good way).
 Does your favorite company use Python and Java?
 Learn those languages.
 Do you want to work at Amazon?
 Get AWS certified.
-Do a lot of companies require people who know how to create app**s** with Node.js and the Express framework?
+Do a lot of companies require people who know how to create app***s*** with Node.js and the Express framework?
 Maybe it's time to learn how to build a project with them!

 You could also go at this from another angle: Instead of looking at what languages and frameworks companies use, learn what technologies are used in the *career field* you're interested in.
 Do you want to go into game development?
 Try learning C++ and the frameworks that use it.
 Web development?
-Learn JavaScript, HTML, **C**SS, and maybe a frontend library like React or a fullstack framework like Ruby on Rails.
+Learn JavaScript, HTML, ***C***SS, and maybe a frontend library like React or a fullstack framework like Ruby on Rails.
 Or, just learn a language and/or framework that looks fun to you!

 ## 9. Show off your coding skills to friends and family members.
 I've done this a couple of times.
 I always enjoy the looks of wonder on their faces when I show them how easily I can change something on a website, just by manipulating the DOM a little.

 You could also do this in the form of a demo video and/or a walkthrough of your code.
 Then, send it wherever and to whomever you want.

-W**h**at's great about this is that it gives you a sense of confidence about your coding skills.
+W***h***at's great about this is that it gives you a sense of confidence about your coding skills.
 And if you're presenting something to a friend or family member who's never coded before, then you'll be able to practice talking about technical concepts to a non-technical audience.
 Plus, you'll solidify your understanding of important programming concepts, and you may even get someone interested in programming!

 ## 10. Write a blog post about a coding concept that interests you.
 This not only keeps code fresh in your head, but it also helps you practice talking about your code to other people.
 You will need to be able to document your code at some point, so this is very good practice.
 Plus, you might be able to help someone!

 If you added a new feature to your app, write about it!
 If you solved a difficult bug, write about it!
 If you learned something new, write about it!
 And if you're writing a blog post during the holidays, make it holiday-themed for the fun of it.
 The possibilities are endless.

-You could even do what I've done: Write your own list of idea**s** for keeping code fresh in your mind during **t**he holidays.
+You could even do what I've done: Write your own list of idea***s*** for keeping code fresh in your mind during ***t***he holidays.
 Then see how many of them you can do this week!

 ## Conclusion
-As busy as this holiday season is, I strongly reco**m**mend putting some time into practicing your code whenever you can.
+As busy as this holiday season is, I strongly reco***m***mend putting some time into practicing your code whenever you can.
 You can try any or all of my suggestions, or come up with ideas of your own.
 And why not make it holiday-related, while you're at it?

 Just remember: Whatever you do, have fun and try not to stress yourself out.
 The holiday season is a time of love and peace, after all.
 Enjoy it!

-**Just for fun:** Throughout this blog post, I bolded fourteen random letters (not including the ones on the left).
+**Just for fun:** Throughout this blog post, I ***bolded and italicized*** fourteen random letters (not including the ones in this sentence, obviously).
 Can you find them all and unscramble them to reveal my secret message?
 Good luck!

 As always, stay safe out there, friends.
 Peace be with you all this holiday season.